curusarn/resh/README.md

 ## Why

-The ultimate point of my thesis is to provide a drop-in replacement for bash and zsh shell history.
+The ultimate point of my thesis is to provide a context-based human-centered replacement/enhancement for bash and zsh shell history.

 The idea is to provide following:
 - Context-based history